-Keys to Overcoming Wendy Syndrome: the Need to Satisfy Others
+Wendy Syndrome: the Need to Satisfy Others

 Wendy Syndrome has its roots in popular psychology.
-Despite the fact that it’s not a recognized disorder in diagnostic psychology manuals, it’s made up of certain aspects that can be translated into clinical dimensions that require treatment.
+Despite the fact that it’s not a recognized disorder in diagnostic psychology manuals, it’s made up of certain aspects that need to be treated psychologically.

 Classical literature has provided several examples that help describe this very real behavior.
-Wendy Syndrome, also known as “Peter Pan Syndrome,” “Othello Syndrome,” or “Alice in Wonderland Syndrome” all describe disorders, problems, and behaviors in which fiction becomes reality.
+Wendy Syndrome, also known as “Peter Pan Syndrome,” “Othello Syndrome,” or “Alice in Wonderland Syndrome” all describe disorders, problems, and behaviors where fiction becomes reality.

 - For a long time this kind of relationship can feel good.
 It’s how you understand love.

 Many people were brought up with the idea that in order to love you have to give up certain things to cement the relationship.
 If you want someone, you have to “put up with” many things.
 You have also been made to believe that you have to say “yes” when you want to say “no.” That love is, above all else, putting everyone else before yourself.

 - Love is about forming a team, coordinating your strengths, interests, and needs.

 In the case of Wendy Syndrome, there is always one person giving and the other person is receiving.
 One wins and the other gradually loses.
 The real problem, however, is that the other person doesn’t even realize it.
-At the start of the relationship you feel happy caring for them, worrying about them, attending to every detail to maximize their well-being.
+At the start of the relationship, you feel happy caring for them, worrying about them, attending to every detail to maximize their well-being.

-- After months or years, though, you notice that something’s wrong.
-In the end, all you are is taken for granted, not appreciated, and even more is required of you.
+After months or years, though, you notice that something’s wrong.
+In the end, you are just taken for granted, not appreciated, and more and more is required of you.
 You mustn’t let yourself fall into this difficult and unhappy trap.

-Our first and most essential piece of advice: never fail to be yourself no matter how much you love the other person.
+Our first and most essential piece of advice: Never fail to be yourself, no matter how much you love the other person.
 Otherwise, sooner or later, frustration, discomfort, and unhappiness will appear.

-See also Don’t let love change who you are
+See also: Don’t let love change who you are

 - Don’t apologize for something that isn’t your responsibility.